AlexiaDelorme/project-cookbook/testing/TESTING.md

 **Hypothesis:** You should be logged in to perform this test.

 **Test scenario:**
-- [x] When users click "Manage recipes" in their account dashboard, they can view all the recipes they have created.
-- [x] Then can click the "Edit" button and be redirected to an editable form pre-filled with the existing recipe details.
+- [x] Confirm that the form displayed is pre-filled with the existing information of the recipe.
-- [x] Users can edit recipe information through the form and submit their changes.
+- [x] Confirm that you can edit the form without any issues.
-- [x] Users will be confirmed changes to the recipes were saved and will be redirected to the recipe description.
+- [x] Confirm that all mandatory fields are referenced thanks to a small red asterisk and optional fields are specified as such.
+- [x] Check each fields specificity as done in the testing of the add recipe feature below.
+...
+TO BE FINISHED - ISSUE TO BE RESOLVED

+**Test result:** Successful :white_check_mark:

+###### Feature 11 - Delete a recipe

+**Hypothesis:** You should be logged in to perform this test.

+**Test scenario:**
+- [x] In the "Manage recipes" page, click on the `DELETE` button below the recipe card, confirm that a warning modal form appeared.
+- [x] Click on `Cancel`, confirm that the recipe was not deleted.
+- [x] Click on `Delete`, confirm that the recipe was deleted succesfully.
+- [x] If the recipe was saved as favorite, confirm that it was also removed from the cookbook.

 **Test result:** Successful :white_check_mark: